atlas-computing-org/formal-specification-ide/README.md

 Running this prototype requires an Anthropic API key.
 In our experience, experimenting with the built-in examples uses API credits at a rate of cents per hour.

+## How to use

+Pressing 1, 2, 3, or 4 while hovering over an annotation adds (or
+overwrites) that score to the annotation.
+Pressing backspace clears the score.
+This works on both the main displays and the annotation panel.
+Scores can be saved to the backend using the Save button.

 ## Install and Setup

 1. Install Node.js & npm if needed (skip if installed)